UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Mother Nature treats these two networks very differently.
 Because AT&T Fiber runs through protective underground conduits, extreme weather, wind, and heavy precipitation rarely disrupt your daily service, though severe storms can still cause localized power losses that knock out internet hubs.

 Starlink is slightly more susceptible to the elements.
-Heavy rainstorms, thick cloud cover, or heavy snowfall can temporarily scatter the satellite signal, a phenomenon known as “rain fade.”
+Heavy rainstorms, thick cloud cover, or severe snowfall can temporarily scatter the satellite signal, a phenomenon known as “rain fade.”
 While the system usually corrects itself quickly, you might notice brief drops in speed during severe weather events.

 Do AT&T and Starlink have data caps?